NuggMD

 THC milk can also be used on its own.
 For those looking to deal with restless nights, a warm cup of cannamilk before bed may help!
 The calming effects of cannabis have often been attributed to a more restful and rejuvenating sleep.
 Just ensure you don’t heat the cannamilk too hot, or you’ll risk losing precious cannabinoids.

 Most foods that use milk as an ingredient may benefit from a THC milk substitution.
-This list offers more of a jumping-off point to highlight how flexible cannabis milk can be.
+This list serves as a jumping-off point to highlight how flexible cannabis milk can be.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.